 People suffering from severe hip-related debility and pain owing to advanced osteoarthritis, congenital defects, or trauma, are often treated with surgical procedures.
 But for most individuals with hip pain, a range of non-operative options can often alleviate pain and restore function.

-In the healthy hip joint, the upper end of the femur (thigh bone) meets an appropriately-shaped portion of the pelvis (called the acetabulum) to fit together like a ball and socket, in which the ball rotates freely in the hip socket.
-Articular cartilage, a smooth protective liner that covers the bones and limits friction between the joint surfaces during movement.
-Another piece of soft tissue called the labrum - which is made of fibro-cartilage - lines the outer rim of the hip socket, creates a suction seal, and helps hold the “ball” - the femoral head - in place.
+In the healthy hip joint, the upper end of the femur (thighbone) meets the acetabulum, fitting together like a ball and socket.
+Articular cartilage, a smooth protective liner covers the bones and limits friction between the joint surfaces during movement, allowing the ball to rotate freely in the hip socket.
+Another piece of soft tissue called the labrum, which is made of fibrocartilage, lines the outer rim of the hip socket to create a suction seal that helps hold the ball-like femoral head in place.

 Conditions affecting the hip that may respond well to non-operative care include, but are not limited to:

 “While many patients exploring non-operative care do so as a first step in the treatment of their condition, non-operative treatment can also be a good option for patients who are not candidates for surgery,” explains Peter J. Moley, MD, assistant attending physiatrist, at the Hospital for Special Surgery’s Center for Hip Preservation.
 Patients treated at the Hip Center benefit from the availability and perspective of a multidisciplinary team that also includes orthopedic surgeons, radiologists, and physical therapists.
 “Together we’re able to evaluate each case and develop a treatment plan that’s in the best interest of the patient, whether that means initiating non-operative measures or going directly to surgery,” Dr. Moley says.